vinodsinghjnu/vinodsinghjnu.github.io/_teaching/2017-spring-teaching-2.md

 ---

  **Application of R-programming in Statistics**:
-   - Implementation of linear algebric operations in R.
+   - Implementation of linear algebra operations in R.
    - Statistical distribuions of the data.
    - Estimating data ditribution parameters from the data.
    - Comparing distributions.